 Asmacık stele and inscription|

-The basalt stele was found in 1970 in a house in the Asmacık village (previously Tilhalit), which lies in the Oguzeli province of Gaziantep, about 47 km south of the Gaziantep city center.
+The basalt stele was found in 1970 in a house in the Asmacık village (previously Tilhalit), which lies in the Oğuzeli province of Gaziantep, about 47 km south of the Gaziantep city center.
 Top section of the stele is broken.
-On the flattened front side is a Storm God figure, and on the rounded back side is the last three lines of a hieroglyphic Luwian inscription.
+On the flattened front side is a Storm God figure, and on the rounded back side are the last three lines of a Hieroglyphic Luwian inscription.
 The surviving part of the stele is about 80 cm in height, 41 cm in width, and 20 cm in depth.
 Unfortunately the inscription is too worn out to be read.
-Stylistically a date around 10th to 9th century BCE has been suggested.
+Stylistically a date around the 10th to 9th century BCE has been suggested.
 The unexcavated Tilhalit mound which lies about 1 km northeast of the village may be suspected as the source of this and other finds in the surrounding area.
-The stele is currently in the inventory of Gaziantep Archaeology Museum.
+The stele is currently in the inventory of the Gaziantep Archaeology Museum.

 Click on the pictures for larger images.

 Balcıoğlu, B. Gaziantep Arkeoloji Müzesi Geç Hitit Dönemi Taş Eserleri, Gaziantep, 2009: 11.

 Hawkins, J. D. Corpus of Hieroglyphic Luwian Inscriptions, Vol 1, Berlin: Walter de Gruyter, 2000: 564-65 and plt.
 322.